hoanghabelle/hoanghabelle.github.io/_posts/2017-11-17-Disney-Easter-Coloring-Pages-part-7.md

 ---
 {{ page.title }}
 ================
 > This page is about [Disney Easter Coloring Pages](https://hoanghabelle.github.io/).
 Considering a visit to Disneyland for Easter?
 This post will provide info and tips for Easter (and spring) in the parks concerning special entertainment, crowds, and more.
-It goes with out saying that you can have a good time any day of the year at Disneyland and Disney California, but during the Easter season, you’re guaranteed an egg-stra good time!
-That’s a bit of an eggs-ageration, but I couldn’t pass up the eggs-travagant pun there.
-Okay, sorry, I’ll stop.__Souce: http://www.disneytouristblog.com/__
+It goes with out saying that you can have a good time any day of the year at Disneyland and Disney California, but during the Easter season, youâ€™re guaranteed an egg-stra good time!
+Thatâ€™s a bit of an eggs-ageration, but I couldnâ€™t pass up the eggs-travagant pun there.
+Okay, sorry, Iâ€™ll stop.__Souce: http://www.disneytouristblog.com/__

 **In the series of Disney Easter Coloring Pages:**